Work-study and student employment

-The Federal and State Work-Study Programs allow for undergraduate students, who establish financial need, to meet the costs associated with their education through part-time employment.
+The federal (FWS) and state (SWS) work-study programs allow for undergraduate students, who establish financial need, to meet the costs associated with their education through part-time employment.

 To be eligible for FWS or SWS, you must complete the Free Application for Federal Student Aid (FAFSA).
 FWS and SWS awards are a part of your financial aid package.

 Institutional student employment (ISE)

 Institutional student employment is funded through departmental funds and is non-need based.
 ISE employment is used to help meet the costs associated with a student’s education through part-time employment.

 The FAFSA is not required to be eligible for ISE employment.
 ISE awards are not part of your financial aid package.